Larry Hogan: Social issues

+Abortion

 Hogan personally opposes abortion but has said he "will not try to change Maryland's laws protecting women's rights to the procedure nor to limit access to contraception."
 Although he commented in opposition to abortion in the early 1980s, he said in the 1990s that abortion should remain legal.
 In 2016, Hogan signed a law making birth control cheaper.
 In 2017, the legislature passed a bill to reimburse Planned Parenthood in the event that the federal government withdrew funding, and Hogan allowed the bill to become a law without his signature.
 He characterized as unnecessary a 2018 initiative Democratic state lawmakers put forward to protect abortion in the Maryland constitution but declined to oppose it, adding that he supported allowing Marylanders to vote on it, which would automatically happen if the General Assembly approved it.
-"Our laws in Maryland already guarantee a woman's right to choose," he said.
+"Our laws in Maryland already guarantee a woman's right to choose", he said.
 "We have some very strong laws and any change in the Supreme Court would not affect Maryland, so I don't think that a constitutional amendment is required, but if that's what they want to do, I'm all for that.
 Let the voters decide."
-In April 2022, Hogan vetoed a bill that would expand abortion access by expanding the types of medical professionals who can perform abortions in the state.
+In April 2022, Hogan vetoed a bill that would expand abortion access by expanding who could perform abortions, such as midwives, in the state.
 The General Assembly overrode his veto the next day.
 Despite the override, Hogan withheld funding for training new abortion providers, effectively delaying the state's training program for a year.

-NARAL Pro-Choice America, a political action committee that supports legal abortion, rated Hogan as "mixed-choice" in February 2018.